 Naval Air Station Oceana Future Base Design Options and Opportunities:

-FBD is an innovative model that could change the landscape around NAS Oceana while generating critical resources for improving infrastructure.
+FBD is an innovative model that has the opportunity to change the landscape around NAS Oceana while generating critical resources for improving infrastructure.
 FBD is a transformational and comprehensive approach to Navy installation management that is designed to transform, optimize, and modernize installation capabilities and resiliency, while also reducing the total ownership cost and footprint of NAS Oceana infrastructure.

 NAS Oceana has identified a number of real property parcels, which are considered underutilized non-excess real estate, possessing the qualities and potential for the highest economic value to enter into a public-private partnership (P3) through a competitive out lease or other real property out grant action.
 In return, NAS Oceana will receive “in kind” services of equivalent value from the lessee that will be directed toward modernizing installation capabilities, enhance resiliency, and reduce total ownership costs and footprint.